jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-be the first foothold for an external threat actor, and as such, the focus should be to try to keep footholds to a minimum.No matter how you feel about your VPN software right now, having as many of your web applications as possible behind it might be a better strategy
+be the first foothold for an external threat actor, and as such, the focus should be to try to keep footholds to a minimum.
+No matter how you feel about your VPN software right now, having as many of your web applications as possible behind it might be a better strategy